otoolep/hraftd/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/otoolep/hraftd.svg)](https://pkg.go.dev/github.com/otoolep/hraftd)
 [![Go Report Card](https://goreportcard.com/badge/github.com/otoolep/hraftd)](https://goreportcard.com/report/github.com/otoolep/hraftd)

+_For background on this project check out this [blog post](http://www.philipotoole.com/building-a-distributed-key-value-store-using-raft/)._

+_You should also check out the GopherCon2023 talk "Build Your Own Distributed System Using Go" ([video](https://www.youtube.com/watch?v=8XbxQ1Epi5w), [slides](https://www.philipotoole.com/gophercon2023)), which explains step-by-step how to use the Hashicorp Raft library._

+## What is hraftd?
 hraftd is a reference example use of the [Hashicorp Raft implementation](https://github.com/hashicorp/raft).
 [Raft](https://raft.github.io/) is a _distributed consensus protocol_, meaning its purpose is to ensure that a set of nodes -- a cluster -- agree on the state of some arbitrary state machine, even when nodes are vulnerable to failure and network partitions.
 Distributed consensus is a fundamental concept when it comes to building fault-tolerant systems.

 A simple example system like hraftd makes it easy to study the Raft consensus protocol in general, and Hashicorp's Raft implementation in particular.
 It can be run on Linux, macOS, and Windows.

 ## Reading and writing keys
 The reference implementation is a very simple in-memory key-value store.
 You can set a key by sending a request to the HTTP bind address (which defaults to `localhost:11000`):
 ```bash
 curl -XPOST localhost:11000/key -d '{"foo": "bar"}'